 A student whose JBU enrollment involves only applied music may register as a student-at-large.
 Regular lesson fees will be paid, but no tuition will be required.
 The student will receive no college credit.

 Certain offerings in the Visual Arts Program require a technology support fee of $150 per course.

 A per-term fee of $25 will be charged to a student's account for Digital Portfolio.

 Each student is required to have in force a medical and hospital insurance plan sufficient to cover personal needs while in college.
-John Brown University recommends that all international students have health insurance with annual limits of not less than $100,000.
-Students not covered by their own plan or a parent's plan will be automatically enrolled in a third party provided insurance plan.
-Plan fees are to be determined for the 2012-2013 academic year and plan details will be available online.
+Students who do not complete the online waiver of student health insurance by August 5th will be automatically enrolled in a third party provided insurance plan and their student account will be billed for the annual premium.
+Plan fees are to be determined for the 2013-2014 academic year and plan details will be available online.

 The university does not assume any responsibility for lost or stolen property, nor does it carry fire, theft, or damage insurance on the personal property of students.
 Upon arrival, students may engage one of the banks in Siloam Springs to handle financial matters and to provide safety deposit box services.

 Students are required to remove all personal property from dormitories over the summer months since the residence halls are often used by visitors.